Tommytian993/MiniX/docs/map-design.md

 - We need to assign values to them base on our state of the map, so we need a map reference variable as well

+!
+Please make sure you declare HexTileMap map outside the _Ready() function to make it a global variable

 public partial class Camera : Camera2D
 {
   // Map boundaries
   float leftBound, rightBound, topBound, bottomBound;

   // Map reference
   HexTileMap map;
   public override void _Ready()